-If you love pumpkin, then you have to try these Pumpkin Tiramisu Cupcakes.
-This spiced pumpkin cupcake is drizzled with espresso and bourbon and filled with a pumpkin mascarpone mousse.
-These are topped with a mascarpone whipped cream, cocoa powder and a ladyfinger.
+These are pumpkin spice cupcakes, drizzled with espresso and bourbon and filled with a pumpkin mascarpone mousse.
+These are topped with a whipped mascarpone cream, cocoa powder and a ladyfinger.

 - 3 large eggs

 - 1 cup pumpkin puree (not pumpkin pie filling)

 - 2 cups (280g) all-purpose flour, sifted

 - 1 ½ teaspoons (6g) baking powder

 - ¾ teaspoon baking soda

 - ¾ teaspoon salt